Lower Dolpo Trek

 Lower Dolpo Trekking Permits and Cost

-Given the remote and protected status of the Lower Dolpo Trek, you will require specific permits to ensure your safety and the conservation of the area.
+Given the remote and protected status of the Lower Dolpo Circuit Trek, you will require specific permits to ensure your safety and the conservation of the area.
 The permits you will need for the journey are the Shey Phoksundo National Park Permit and the Lower Dolpo Restricted Area Entry Permit.

 Furthermore, it is important to note that you will require at least two people in the group to embark on this journey.
 Well, the Shey Phoksundo National Park Permit will cost you USD 25 per person, and the Lower Dolpo Restricted Area Entry Permit will cost you USD 20 per person per week plus USD 5 per additional day per person.